 After your flip is instructed by Flipper, many of our members have common questions about the following topics.
-We hope you'll find this useful as a "101" guide to the next stages in the process.

 How do I submit my opening meter readings to my new supplier?

 Once the flip is underway, your supplier will ask for meter readings, so they can have a starting point for your supply — if you've been flipped to a new supplier, these readings are also sent to your original supplier to calculate the final bill so you won't be paying two companies for the same energy.